A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Arawak

 Definition: "A peaceable Amerindian people originating in that part of South America between the Orinoco and Amazon rivers.
 Having been driven from this region by more warlike tribes they gradually occupied all the Caribbean islands, reaching as far as Jamaica and the Bahamas by about AD1000.
 They were sedentary farmers and fishermen who lived in large groups, each group iunder an hereditory chief.
 They introduced their staple foods, cassava and maize, into all the islands.
 Remains of their habitation, mainly in the form of shell middens, pottery fragments, and small religious objects called zemis, have been found throughout the region.
 At the time of the European entry into the Caribbean Arawaks were to be found only in the Bahamas, the Greater Antilles and Trinidad.
-Everywhere else that had been assimilated or destroyed by the Caribs.
+Everywhere else that had been assimilated or destroyed by the Caribs."

 Sources: For information see the Virgin Islands National Park (St. John) website here, and the Salt River Bay (St. Croix) National Historical Park and Ecological Preserve website here.
+For information on the indigenous peoples of the Caribbean, see the Caribbean Amerindian Centrelink website here.

 ariculcha